PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 # The Party
 ## Preface
 This Battalion is a work in progress.
 It is based on the video game _Ataxx_ by Leland Corporation.
 The most important Piece from this perspective is the Supporter.
 This is the Piece Type whose mechanics actually mirror _Ataxx_.
 I have no idea if this is going to work well as a mechanic or not.
 We will have to see.
-The Piece Type names are based on a vague stereotype of a first-world or second-world political party.
+The Piece Type names are based on a vague stereotype of a first-world or second-world political party or a faction within such a party.
 The ideology is ambiguous, but the party does not shy away from coercion.

 This shouldn't be the final page for this Battalion, either.
 This is just temporary.
 Roland will hopefully make a document for it if this idea goes anywhere.
 ## Pieces